eea/eionet.contreg/sql/postgre_migration/README.txt

 This dump exports data only!
 The various options ensure that it later imports into PostgreSQL.

 3)
+Create the 'cr2' database in postgresql:
+[user@host]$ createdb -U postgres cr2

+3.1)
 Import the script that creates tables and all other necessary structure in your freshly created cr2 database:

 [user@host]$ psql -U postgres cr2 < cr2-no-data.pgsql

+3.2)
+Create the database user you want to connect as from the web-application [user@host]$ psql -U postgres cr2 < create_devuser.sql

 4)
 To prepare for the data import, drop all indexes, constraints and rules by importing the following script:

 [user@host]$ psql -U postgres cr2 < drop_indexes_and_rules.pqsql

 5)